-- (1) The options represented by these awards vest in 25% increments on each of the first four anniversaries of the grant date. - (2) Vesting will occur in three equal annual installments commencing on the first anniversary of the grant date. - (3) Vesting will occur in in five equal installments commencing on the first anniversary of the grant date. - (4) 25% of the options represented by these awards vested immediately upon grant, with the remaining portion of the options vesting in 25% increments on each of the first three anniversaries of the grant date. - (5) Market value is calculated as the number of common shares indicated multiplied by \$22.76, which was the closing price of the Company's common shares on December 31, 2014 as reported by the NASDAQ Stock Market.
+^{(2) 25%} of the options represented by this award vested immediately upon grant, with the remainder vesting in three equal increments on each of the first three anniversaries of the grant date.

+- (3) Vesting occurs in four equal annual installments commencing on the first anniversary of the grant date. - (4) Vesting will occur in in five equal annual installments commencing on the first anniversary of the grant date. - (5) Market value is calculated as the number of common shares indicated multiplied by \$33.54, which was the closing price of the Company's common shares on December 31, 2015 as reported by the NASDAQ Stock Market.